fastai/course20/docs/deployment_seeme_ai.md

 You can also access all models offline on our native mobile apps.
 You can install them from the [iOS App Store](https://apps.apple.com/us/app/id1443724639) and [Android Play Store](https://play.google.com/store/apps/details?id=ai.seeme).

-Once you have logged in, you see the overview of models:

 ![SeeMe.ai mobile list of models](images/seeme_ai/seeme-ai-mobile-list-of-models.png)

 On the model detail, you can take pictures with the camera or select from the gallery: